neo4j/graph-data-science-client/doc/sphinx/source/algorithms.rst

 .. py:function:: gds.shortestPath.yens.write.estimate(G: Graph, **config: Any) -> Series[Any]

 	Returns an estimation of the memory consumption for that procedure.

+.. py:function:: gds.sllpa.mutate(G: Graph, **config: Any) -> Series[Any]

+    The Speaker Listener Label Propagation algorithm is a fast algorithm for finding overlapping communities in a graph.

+.. py:function:: gds.sllpa.mutate.estimate(G: Graph, **config: Any) -> Series[Any]

+    Returns an estimation of the memory consumption for that procedure.

+.. py:function:: gds.sllpa.stats(G: Graph, **config: Any) -> Series[Any]

+    The Speaker Listener Label Propagation algorithm is a fast algorithm for finding overlapping communities in a graph.

+.. py:function:: gds.sllpa.stats.estimate(G: Graph, **config: Any) -> Series[Any]

+    Returns an estimation of the memory consumption for that procedure.

+.. py:function:: gds.sllpa.stream(G: Graph, **config: Any) -> DataFrame

+    The Speaker Listener Label Propagation algorithm is a fast algorithm for finding overlapping communities in a graph.

+.. py:function:: gds.sllpa.stream.estimate(G: Graph, **config: Any) -> Series[Any]

+    Returns an estimation of the memory consumption for that procedure.

+.. py:function:: gds.sllpa.write(G: Graph, **config: Any) -> Series[Any]

+    The Speaker Listener Label Propagation algorithm is a fast algorithm for finding overlapping communities in a graph.

+.. py:function:: gds.sllpa.write.estimate(G: Graph, **config: Any) -> Series[Any]

+    Returns an estimation of the memory consumption for that procedure.

 .. py:function:: gds.spanningTree.mutate(G: Graph, **config: Any) -> Series[Any]